PAM-AS/TSNREST/ROAD-TO-1.md

 It will take the good parts from Ember Data, while maintaining the advantages of being built on Core Data and MagicalRecord.

+This is a living document, and will be just as unpredictable as the App Store review process.

 ## 0.4.0
 For 0.4.0 we'll start working towards the goals staded above.
 The first major change will be splitting categories into specific features, instead of being <objectType>+TSNRESTAdditions.
 Currently, many of the files have become too large for comfort.